-16 Health Protection Agency.
-Application of ICNIRP Exposure Guidelines for 50 Hz Power Frequency Fields.
-2005.
-(Online) Available from:

-http://www.hpa.org.uk/web/HPAweb&HPAwebStandard/HPAweb_C/1195733805036

-"... on the basis of the available evidence, the direct effects of microshocks on the body are not considered capable of producing lasting harm.
+- 2.9.3 In a 2005 Information Sheet (Ref.15), HPA (now PHE) state: - "... on the basis of the available evidence, the direct effects of microshocks on the body are not considered capable of producing lasting harm.
 The response to some extent will depend on the sensitivity of the individual.
-Although the possibility of microshocks cannot be ruled out, in field strengths up to about 5kV m-1 they are unlikely to be painful to the majority of people."

-2.9.4 Microshocks are indirect effects and as such are not directly covered by the quantitative exposure limit values that protect against direct effects of electric fields.
-The ICNIRP guidelines (Ref.3) do have a cautionary reference level of 5kV/m, but limiting exposure to 5kV/m is not considered the most appropriate way of dealing with microshocks.
+Although the possibility of microshocks cannot be ruled out, in field strengths up to about 5kV m-1 they are unlikely to be painful to the majority of people." - 2.9.4 Microshocks are indirect effects and as such are not directly covered by the quantitative exposure limit values that protect against direct effects of electric fields.
+The ICNIRP guidelines (Ref.
+2) do have a cautionary reference level of 5kV/m, but limiting exposure to 5kV/m is not considered the most appropriate way of dealing with microshocks.
 Reducing electric fields by changes to the design is possible, but will usually result in taller pylons, increasing the visual impact of the overhead line.
 As there is no threshold of electric field for preventing microshocks, the benefit of reducing the field to 5kV/m may be marginal.
-Rather than introducing an arbitrary limit, the Code of Practice on Compliance (Ref.2) states:

-"....there is a suite of measures that may be called upon in particular situations, including provision of information, earthing, and screening, alongside limiting the field which should be used to reduce the risk to the public of indirect effects.
-In some situations, there may be no reasonable way of eliminating indirect effects, for instance where erecting screening would obstruct the intended use of the land."

-- 2.9.5 A separate Code of Practice on Microshocks, developed jointly by Industry and the then DECC, has been adopted (Ref.17).
+Rather than introducing an arbitrary limit, the Code of Practice on Compliance (Ref.
+2) states: - ".....there is a suite of measures that may be called upon in particular situations, including provision of information, earthing, and screening, alongside limiting the field which should be used to reduce the risk to the public of indirect effects.
+In some situations, there may be no reasonable way of eliminating indirect effects, for instance where erecting screening would obstruct the intended use of the land." - 2.9.5 A separate Code of Practice on Microshocks, developed jointly by Industry and the then DECC, has been adopted (Ref.
+16).
 This follows the principles for managing microshocks quoted above, but contains more details on the practical measures which can be taken. - 2.9.6 The proposed overhead line has been designed to comply with the government exposure limit values for electric fields, ensuring 9kV/m is not exceeded, and in accordance with the Code of Practice on Microshocks, as demonstrated in Section 5.2 below.
-The calculated electric fields for all overhead line designs will be below 5kV/m significantly reducing the risk of microshocks occurring.
+The calculated electric fields for all overhead line designs will be below 5 kV/m reducing significantly the risk of microshocks occurring.
+SP Energy Networks will ensure that if microshocks are reported these will be investigated and mitigated where appropriate, following the provisions of the Code of Practice on Microshocks (Ref.
+16).